Why do we need to change the aquarium water?

 If you are not sure if you are using the right aquarium equipment for the size of your aquarium, we wrote an article about aquarium equipment that should be helpful to you.

 Some people think that adding water into the aquarium is the same as changing the water.
 However, that is not the case.
 Adding water doesn’t remove the waste so don’t fool yourself thinking that it is clean only because you added fresh water into it.
-This is a common beginner’s mistake, check out others mistakes people make with new aquariums in case you might be making one of those.
+This is a common beginner’s mistake.

 Tips for changing aquarium water